jamsocket/jamsocket-nextjs-tutorial/README.md

 The last thing we want to do in this demo is implement state-sharing.
 Right now, when you refresh the page, you lose all the shapes you've drawn.
 And when another connected client draws shapes, you can't see them.
 Let's fix that.

 This time, we'll start with our session backend code.
-Let's create an array to store all the shapes, and when a new user connects, let's send them a snapshot of all the shapes.
+Let's create an array to store all the shapes.
+When a new user connects, we'll send them a snapshot of all the shapes.
+Let's also listen for two new events: `create-shape` and `update-shape`, which will update our list of shapes accordingly.

 ```ts
 import type { Shape } from '../components/Whiteboard'